linear-b/gitstream/docs/automation-actions.md

 !!! attention

-  	* This action will invoke the run of a workflow dispatch; thus, it might result in significant GitHub action minutes charge.
+  	* This action will invoke the run of a workflow dispatch; thus, it might result in a significant GitHub action minutes charge.
   	* We encourage you to use this action with [custom triggers](./execution-model.md#explicit-triggers)
+   	* To manually test the webhook dispatch, please [run the workflow](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/manually-running-a-workflow#running-a-workflow){:target="_blank"} before using it with gitStream.

 #### `send-http-request` :fontawesome-brands-github: